alchemy-swift/alchemy/README.md

 - **Safe**.
 Swift is built for safety.
 Its typing, optionals, value semantics and error handling are leveraged throughout Alchemy to help protect you against thread safety issues, nil values and unexpected program state.
 - **Swifty**.
 Concise, expressive APIs built with the best parts of Swift.

-## What's can it do?
+## What can it do?

 Out of the box, Alchemy includes...

 - Simple, fast routing.
-- Powerful dependency injection.
 - Expressive ORM and query builder.
+- Powerful dependency injection & service containers.
 - Database agnostic schema migrations.
 - Cron-like job scheduling.
 - Sending APNS (push notifications).
-- Supporting libraries for defining type safe APIs between Swift clients & server.
+- Supporting libraries for defining type safe network APIs between Swift clients & server.
-- 100% API docs, extensive guides, quickstart projects
+- 100% code docs, extensive guides, full featured quickstart projects.
-- Env file support, customizable middleware, non-blocking APIs for heavy work loads, authentication middleware, and more
+- Env file support, customizable middleware, non-blocking APIs for heavy work loads, automatic ORM based authentication, and more.
+- Elegant APIs built on top of rock solid official Swift Server frameworks and libraries such as SwiftLog, SwiftNIO, PostgresNIO & AsyncHTTPClient.

 ## Code Samples
 There is tons of sample code in the [**guides**](Documentation/) and [**quickstart projects**](Quickstart/) but here are a few examples.